rant-lang/reference/src/stdlib/control-flow.md

 ### [rep: reps]

 Sets the repetition count for the next block to `reps`.
-The value of `reps` must either be a non-negative integer or one of the special modes listed below.
+The value of `reps` must either be a non-negative `int` or one of the special modes listed below.

 ### Special rep modes